-She explains that the difference between then and now is that the small gene encoding insulin took months to synthesize whereas libraries of tens of billions of antibody genes can now be synthesized in a matter of weeks.
+She explains that the difference between then and now is that the small gene encoding insulin took months to synthesise whereas libraries of tens of billions of antibody genes can now be synthesised in a matter of weeks.
 “In addition,” she says, “the libraries contain only the sequences that occur in the human repertoire, rather than randomly generated sequences.
 Screening technology is also advancing, with technologies like single B-cell sequencing and viral display allowing for the rapid testing of drug candidates.”

 She adds that we are also seeing a profound shift in how pharmaceutical companies handle the drug development pipeline.
 “Previously companies primarily focused their development efforts in-house, absorbing the cost to develop the infrastructure to identify new candidate biologics.
 Now, outsourcing to partner organisations that hold expertise in a specific stage in the discovery pipeline is becoming commonplace as development times and costs can be significantly decreased.
 Other confounding issues like staffing and rare expertise can also be mitigated,” she says.
 “We are even seeing some companies going completely ‘lab-free’, outsourcing the entire workflow.
 By partnering with Twist Biopharma, a pharmaceutical company can screen and identify candidate antibody hits in as little as eight weeks — something in the past that would take years.”